microsoft/OSSGadget/src/oss-reproducible/README.md

 Reproducible builds allow confidence that packages are derived from the source code that produced them.

 ## Semantic Reproducibility
-A project build is `semantically reproducible` if its build results can be either recreated exactly (a bit for bit [reproducible build](https://en.wikipedia.org/wiki/Reproducible_builds)), or if the differences between the release package and a rebuilt package are not expected to produce functional differences in normal cases.
+A project build is `semantically equivalent` if its build results can be either recreated exactly (a bit for bit [reproducible build](https://en.wikipedia.org/wiki/Reproducible_builds)), or if the differences between the release package and a rebuilt package are not expected to produce functional differences in normal cases.

 For example, the rebuilt package might have different date/time stamps, or one might include files like .gitignore that are not in the other and would not change the execution of a program under normal circumstances.